 We can’t, hand on heart, say it’s a “sexy” looking phone, because it isn’t.
 It does look pretty smart, though, as flip phones go.
-The extra padded protection around the edges of the case do add a certain texture that looks and feels pretty good.
+On the other hand, the extra padded protection around the edges of the case do add a certain texture that looks and feels pretty good.
 The back also has a textured finish so it can be easy to grip, even when wearing gloves.

-Open the phone up and you will see big, clear number keys, and a Home button which can easily be found blind.
+Open the phone up and you will see big, clear number keys.
+In addition, a home button which can easily be found.
 This is thanks to the large, again textured, direction pad which surrounds it.

 The 2.4″ display of the Rugby 4 is small by the standards of full screen smartphones, but is quite adequate by flip phone standards.
 The secondary display, which remains visible when the phone is closed, is 1.3″.
-Again, this is pretty standard for the format.
+But, again, this is pretty standard for the format.

 Resolution isn’t the best at 240px x 320px, but it still looks bright and clear, with good colors on show.

 The 3MP camera can also record video @15fps.
-Again, this will not compete with modern smartphones but then it probably isn’t meant to.
+Certainly, this will not compete with modern smartphones.
+But then it probably isn’t meant to.
 The point of the Rugby 4 is that it is for people who really need a phone, and a tough one at that.
 It’s also for those who need a phone, but would find a camera useful from time to time.
 It’s also, of course, for those who risk a broken phone every time they get out of bed.